HMS Petard (G56): Towing Arethusa

 On the cruiser, casualty signals were sent; Arethusa had suffered 157 dead, and the captain was amongst the wounded.
 On Petard men got a little rest, sleeping where they could.
-News came through that Convoy MW 13 had reached Malta successfully, the first for nearly two years.
+News came through that Convoy MW 13 had reached Malta, the first for nearly two years.
 By noon on 19 November the storm looked like it would blow itself out.
-Two tugs, despatched from Alexandria, took over the tow into the harbour which was completed on 20 November.
+Two tugs, dispatched from Alexandria, took over the tow into the harbour which was completed on 20 November.

 More convoy escort work

 On 23 November Petard led Paladin with the two merchantmen originally destined for Mersa Matruh and an armed merchant cruiser loaded with reinforcements to Tobruk.
 Entry to the shattered port was made difficult by sunken ships and other underwater obstacles.
 Thornton went ashore for a guided tour by the garrison commander.
 On their return to Port Said, the two "P"s were separated; Paladin entered the harbour while Petard shepherded a motley collection of vessels along the coast to Alexandria.
 Petard was ordered to return her charges to Port Said due to recent German mine-laying; a minesweeper was lost.

-Another Malta convoy under the code-name Operation Portcullis, MW 14, commenced just fifteen days after its predecessor.
-Four merchant ships, including a tanker, were to be escorted to the embattled island by warships similar in numbers and strength to MW 13.
+Another Malta convoy, Operation Portcullis, Convoy MW 14, commenced just fifteen days after its predecessor.
+Four merchant ships, including a tanker, were to be escorted to Malta by warships similar in numbers and strength to Convoy MW 13.
 On the second day out, a remarkable coincidence occurred when the crew of a Wellington bomber were picked up by Petard in the same area as the first recovery.
-They, too, had spent about 24 hours adrift after being shot down.

-The empty ships, as ME 11, returned to Port Said.
+They, too, had spent about 24 hours adrift.
+The empty ships, as Convoy ME 11, returned to Port Said.
 It was during this journey that Petard shot down her first enemy aircraft, on 7 December 1942.

 Petard and Queen Olga went to the assistance of a small convoy which was under constant air attack.
 The destroyers had been diverted from a run to Malta with a cargo of important spare parts.
 Reaching Tobruk, they spent a relatively peaceful night in the wreck-strewn anchorage, before going on to Benghazi on 13 December.
-Here it was a different story; a heavy raid was under way as the two ships entered the harbour.
-A tanker was hit and soon burning, but the inferno did not deter a party of RASC soldiers who unloaded their stores with studied nonchalance.
+An air raid was under way as the two ships entered the harbour.
+A tanker was hit and soon burning but the inferno did not deter a party of Royal Army Service Corps (RASC) soldiers who unloaded their stores with studied nonchalance.